Groucho Marx: Early life

+Groucho was born Julius Henry Marx on October 2, 1890, in Manhattan, New York City.
+Marx stated that he was born in a room above a butcher's shop on East 78th Street, "Between Lexington and Third", as he told Dick Cavett in a 1969 television interview.
+Later in life, in discussing the Brothers' names during his Carnegie Hall concert, Groucho said that he was named after his unemployed uncle Julius, who lived with his family.
+Groucho 's mother suspected that uncle Julius was rich with a hidden fortune salted away and Groucho believed that he was named after his uncle so he would be remembered in his will.
+"His will consisted of a celluloid dicky, an 8 ball and three razor blades.
+And besides, he owed my father $85, which he never did get from him."

-Julius Henry Marx was born on October 2, 1890, in Manhattan, New York.
-Marx stated that he was born in a room above a butcher's shop on East 78th Street, "Between Lexington & 3rd", as he told Dick Cavett in a 1969 television interview.
-The Marx children grew up in a turn-of-the-century building on East 93rd Street off Lexington Avenue in a neighborhood now known as Carnegie Hill on the Upper East Side of the borough of Manhattan.
-His older brother Harpo, in his memoir Harpo Speaks, called the building "the first real home they ever knew".
+The Marx children grew up in a turn-of-the-century building at 179 East 93rd Street off Lexington Avenue in a neighborhood now known as Carnegie Hill on the Upper East Side of the borough of Manhattan.
+His older brother Harpo, in his memoir Harpo Speaks, called the building "the first real home I knew".
 It was populated with European immigrants, mostly artisans.
 Just across the street were the oldest brownstones in the area, owned by people including the well-connected Loew Brothers and William Orth.
-The Marx family lived there "for about 14 years," Groucho also told Cavett.
+The Marx family lived there "for about 14 years", Groucho also told Cavett.

-Marx's family was Jewish.
-His mother was Miene "Minnie" Schoenberg, whose family came from Dornum in northern Germany when she was 16 years old.
-His father was Simon "Sam" Marx, who changed his name from Marrix, and was called "Frenchie" by his sons throughout his life, because he and his family came from Alsace in France.
+The Marx family was Jewish.
+Mother Miene "Minnie" Schoenberg, and her family came from Dornum in northern Germany when she was 16 years old.
+Father Simon "Sam" Marx, changed his name from Marrix, was called "Frenchie" by his sons throughout his life, because he and his family came from Alsace in France.
 Minnie's brother was Al Schoenberg, who shortened his name to Al Shean when he went into show business as half of Gallagher and Shean, a noted vaudeville act of the early 20th century.
 According to Marx, when Shean visited, he would throw the local waifs a few coins so that when he knocked at the door he would be surrounded by adoring fans.
 Marx and his brothers respected his opinions and asked him on several occasions to write some material for them.

-Minnie Marx did not have an entertainment industry career but had intense ambition for her sons to go on the stage like their uncle.
+Although Minnie Marx did not have an entertainment industry career, she had intense ambition for her sons to go on the stage like their uncle.
 While pushing her second son Leonard (Chico Marx) in piano lessons, she found that Julius had a pleasant soprano voice and the ability to remain on key.
-Julius's early career goal was to become a doctor, but the family's need for income forced him out of school at the age of twelve.
-By that time young Julius had become a voracious reader, particularly fond of Horatio Alger.
-Marx would continue to overcome his lack of formal education by becoming very well-read.
+Julius' early career goal was to become a doctor, but the struggling family's need for additional income forced him out of school at the age of twelve.
+By that time Julius had become a voracious reader, particularly fond of Horatio Alger and Frank Merriwell.